andreidobrinski/scopa/README.md

 - Input the amount of each card you have
 - See the subtotal for each card value
 - See the total of all cards
+- Compare your total to your opponent's total

 ## Running Locally